-- June 11, 2008 Programming Coordinating Committee review and release of this proposal for Working Committees and public input. - June-July 2008 Presentation of this proposal to CMAP Working Committees. - August 2008 -Each Working Committee's representative on Programming Coordinating Committee presents comments to the Programming Coordinating Committee.
-Staff will assimilate Programming Coordinating Committee response into this proposal. - September 2008 Public Outreach including presentations of this proposal to public and private stakeholders.
-CMAP staff will prepare a formal "report-back" to participants and submit this to the Programming Coordinating Committee.

-- October 2008 Report on Public Outreach to Programming Coordinating Committee.
-Staff assimilation of Programming Coordinating Committee response into this proposal. - November 2008 The proposal is presented to CMAP Board.
+- June-July 2008 Presentation of this proposal to CMAP Working Groups. - August 2008 -Each Working Group's representative on the Programming Coordinating Committee presents comments to the full Committee.
+Staff will assimilate Programming Coordinating Committee response into this proposal for release to public. - September 2008 Public Outreach including presentations of this proposal to public and private stakeholders.
+CMAP staff will prepare a formal "report-back" to participants and submit this to the Programming Coordinating Committee. - October 2008 Report on Public Outreach to Programming Coordinating Committee.
+Staff assimilation of Programming Coordinating Committee response into this proposal for release to CMAP Board.